BobTheBuidler/ypricemagic/README.md

 ## Summary
-Use this tool to extract historical on-chain price data from an archive node. ypricemagic will work with both sync and async python codebases.
+Use this tool to extract historical on-chain price data from an archive node. ypricemagic is built using the [ez-a-sync framework](https://github.com/BobTheBuidler/ez-a-sync) so it will work seamlessly with both sync and async Python codebases.

 ## Installation
-ypricemagic is published on [pypi](https://pypi.org/).
+ypricemagic is published on [PyPI](https://pypi.org/).
 Simply install it just as you would any other library.
 ```
 pip install ypricemagic
 ```